 Upon completion of Goodwin’s associate CNC machining program, students are well-prepared to apply for nationally recognized credentials as a Certified Production Technician (CPT) and as a CNC Operator.

 Ready to start your career path, advance your technical CNC machinist skills, and land a dream job in the thriving manufacturing field?
-Call Goodwin College at 800-889-3282 or visit us online to learn more about our CNC operator school.
+Call Goodwin University at 800-889-3282 or visit us online to learn more about our CNC operator school.
+You can also see our video for three reasons why CNC machining is a smart career choice.